aws-samples/consuming-flattening-and-joining-multiple-json-data-sources-with-aws-glue-streaming/README.md

 # Consuming, flattening and joining multiple JSON data sources with AWS Glue Streaming
 This repo contains code that demonstrates how to leverage AWS Glue streaming capabilities to process unbounded datasets, which arrive in the form of nested JSON key-value structures, from multiple data producers.
-For this solution, we will use Amazon Kinesis as a message bus, AWS Glue to process the data and Amazon S3 to store the results
+For this solution, we will use Amazon Kinesis as a message bus, AWS Glue to process the data and Amazon DynamoDB to store the results

 ## Solution Overview
 In this solution, we show you how to build a serverless streaming job that joins two data sources together with AWS Glue Streaming via a [stream-stream join](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#stream-stream-joins).
-In this stream job want to de-normalize all records and flattened data, then write it to S3.
+In this stream job want to de-normalize all records and flattened data, then write it to DynamoDB.
 The following diagram illustrates our solution’s architecture.

 ![Alt text](docs/images/nested_joins_diagrams_architecture_dynamodb_sink.png?raw=true "Title")